pydio/pydio9-beta-docs/docs/indepth/idm.rst

 - **user**: Pydio users and groups, represented as a tree.
 - **workspace** : Simple metadata about Pydio workspaces.

-These services are generally be accessed by GRPC and eventually provide a REST gateway for external clients management.
+These services are generally accessed by GRPC and eventually provide a REST gateway for external clients management.

 ACL provides the glue between nodes, roles and workspaces.
 For a given user, the workspace list is dynamically computed from all nodes that are seen as readable in the ACL list.
 As ACLs are attached to a workspace UUID, a workspace can now be composed of many root nodes.
 The "workspace" service provides just an additional layer of metadata for the workpsaces (label, description, owner, etc.).